-Drivers who are reported to the Clerk by the Judge of Fact for having gained an advantage at the start of the race and before the display of the Green Flag may receive a Black Flag from the Clerk to serve a Stop + Go Penalty.
+Drivers who gain an advantage at the start of the race and before the display of the Green Flag shall receive a penalty of 2 positions in class.

 2.8 REFUSING TO DISASSEMBLE

 Failure to comply with an order for mechanical disassembly shall result in exclusion from the Competition or the Event, and any additional penalties deemed appropriate by the Stewards of the Event.